 The MUTEC minor has been pursued by students majoring in areas such as Music, Theatre Sound Design, Integrative Arts, Film Production, Information Science & Technology, and Computer Science, although students in any major may pursue the MUTEC minor.

 The Music Technology Minor Committee is authorized to award a minor certificate to any undergraduate who, in addition to satisfying the degree requirements of his or her baccalaureate major, satisfies the requirements for the Music Technology Minor.
 The completion of the minor is reflected by a formal notation in the student's official record at the time of graduation.

 Students must declare a major before they may request admission to a minor.
 However, those interested in the music technology minor are encouraged to begin taking applicable courses as early as possible.
+Courses tend to reach enrollment capacity the semester prior to their being offered, so it may not be possible to accommodate students who try to enroll late.
 Students who apply to the minor before the beginning of their 6th semester have the best chance of being accepted.
 Students who have earned at least a grade of C in INART 050, INART 258A and THEA 285 may apply for admission to the program by submitting an application to the Committee. [see below]

 A grade of C or better is required for all courses in the minor.